 Trek approx. 8-9 hours

-Day 5: Estagnous – Spanish Border – Ax les Thermes
+Day 5: Estagnous – Spanish Border – Vielha e Mijaran (Spain)

 We set off from our hospitable refuge, and trek downhill to the lovely Lac Rond (1929m), stretching out any aching muscles in anticipation of the next challenge.
 Lac Long lies only about half an hour away, but is 200m above us, and the path to it is extremely steep; in places there’s a fixed cable to assist us.
 Once at Lac Long (2125m) the border at the Col de la Clauère is almost within sight.
 Our path crosses a deep gully, usually filled with snow, which provides an arduous slog to the top (2522m), where we gaze into Spain.
 It’s hard to imagine how the escapees from France would have felt at this moment, having survived the mountain crossing.
 We are likely to feel a mix of relief and elation, as all that remains of our very challenging trek now is a relatively gentle descent over grassy slopes to the end of the trailhead above the village of Esterri de Aneu.
-We get into our waiting transport and drive back to France and the lovely spa town of Ax les Thermes.
+We get into our waiting transport and drive back to Vielha e Mijaran and celebrate our huge achievements.

 Day 6: Depart Toulouse

-We are free until it’s time to transfer to Toulouse Airport for our flight home.
+We transfer back to Toulouse Airport for our flight home.
 (Lunch not included)

-The full itinery of the event can be found here.
+The full itinerary of the event can be found here.

 To take part we ask you to pay a registration fee of £199 and raise £2400.